Power Princess: Squadron Supreme of America

 During the War of the Realms storyline, Zarda was in the middle of a boxing class when she and the other members of the Squadron Supreme of America were summoned to Washington D.C., where Phil Coulson brought them up to speed with Malekith the Accursed's invasion.
 Power Princess and the Squadron Supreme of America fight an army of Rock Trolls and Frost Giants.
-After the Squadron Supreme caused the Frost Giants to retreat, Phil Coulson sends them to Ohio, which has become a battleground.
+After the Squadron Supreme caused the Frost Giants to retreat, Coulson sends them to Ohio, which has become a battleground.

-Power Princess was with the Squadron Supreme when they attempted to apprehend Black Panther, when he infiltrated the Pentagon to confront Phil Coulson.
+Power Princess was with the Squadron Supreme when they attempted to apprehend Black Panther, when he infiltrated the Pentagon to confront Coulson.

 Powers and abilities

 Squadron Supreme

 Zarda possesses superhuman strength, agility, speed, reflexes, and has the ability to fly.
 Her aging process is extremely slowed, although she stated that she does not age at all in the Exiles series.
 She is able to drain the life force of others.

 Zarda carries a transparent shield of Utopian design that can block tank shells and be used to redirect energy, and which she can throw so that its edges are able to slice through metal.

 Power Princess has extensive experience in hand-to-hand combat (according to her, she has over five centuries of combat experience) and is skilled in discus throwing.
 She has undergone advanced graduate level studies in both Utopia Isle and Cosmopolis.